-The Association purchases and lease loan participations from other System and non-System entities to generate additional earnings and diversify risk.
+The Association purchases loan and lease participations from other System and non-System entities to generate additional earnings and diversify risk.
 Additionally, the Association sells a portion of certain large loans to other System and non-System entities to reduce risk and comply with established lending limits.
 Loans are accounted for following the accounting requirements for sale treatment.